The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Introduction and statements of main results

-is a flat family of affine varieties of same dimension as $U$, each fiber is Gorenstein, semi-log canonical and $K$-trivial.
+over $\bbQ\supset\bbZ$ is a flat family of affine varieties of same dimension as $U$, each fiber is Gorenstein, semi-log-canonical and $K$-trivial.
 The generic fiber is log canonical and log Calabi-Yau. \end{enumerate} \end{theorem}